Jan-Kleveta/Outdoor_E-Shop/README.md

 ## Documentation

-All analytical documentation, including the **business goals**, the **requirements specification** and detailed description of diagrams presented in this README is available in the full thesis document [`thesis.pdf`](./thesis.pdf) included in this repository.
+All analytical documentation, including the **business goals**, **requirements specification** and a detailed description of the diagrams presented in this README, is available in the full thesis document [`thesis.pdf`](./thesis.pdf) included in this repository.

+### Use Cases
-The diagram below shows defined Use-Cases to briefly outline functionalities od developed system.
+The diagram below shows defined use cases to briefly outline the functionalities of the developed system.

 <img width="1773" height="811" alt="Use-Case-Diagrams" src="https://github.com/user-attachments/assets/869625cb-d72e-4c86-8c64-4df16f137df4" />

 ---

-### Data model
+### Data Model

-To cover all defined requirements I have class diagram that I separated into three microservices, as shown on the diagram below.
+To cover all defined use cases and requirements, I created a data model divided into three microservices, as shown in the diagram below.

 <img width="1633" height="850" alt="Class-diagram" src="https://github.com/user-attachments/assets/92b341e9-5a68-4087-af41-c6cb2b1067c6" />